 Bounty Hunter Career Center

-The profession of bail fugitive recovery, popularly known as bounty hunting, is a unique, yet rewarding, career in the criminal justice system.
-While bounty hunting may not be the right fit for most, experts in the field have shared their insider knowledge with us, including experience and skills required to succeed and how to get your start in the field.
-For those with the right abilities and background, fugitive recovery seems to be a rewarding career.
-Most experts in the bounty hunting field suggest that if you opt to pursue a position in fugitive recovery, it is wise to diversify into related work areas such as private investigation, process serving (serving legal and court documents), and bail bonds.
-These careers overlap in skill set to a high degree and provide additional opportunities for bounty hunters to fall back on.
-At any point, the cross-trained fugitive recovery agent can logically win work from several sources to boost overall earning potential.
+The profession of bail enforcement, popularly known as bounty hunting, is a unique, potentially rewarding career within the criminal justice system.
+While bounty hunting may not be the right fit for many people, professionals in the field have shared their insider knowledge with us, including the experience and skills required to succeed and how to get your start in the field.
+For those with the right abilities and background, fugitive recovery can be a rewarding career.
+Most professionals in the bail recovery field suggest that those interested in fugitive recovery diversify their skillset by gaining experience in related work areas such as private investigation, process serving (serving legal and court documents), and bail bonds.
+These careers overlap in skillset to a high degree, providing additional opportunities for bounty hunters, who often work as free agents.
+At any point, a cross-trained bail enforcement agent may work in several capacities, boosting his or her overall earning potential.
 For more information on the bail process and the parties involved and for general information on how to become a bounty hunter, read our overview of the career process.
-You should understand the following before choosing a fugitive recovery agent job if the following environment works for you:
+You should understand the following before choosing a fugitive recovery agent job if the following appeals to you:

-- It is a field that requires one to run his or her own business.
+- Bounty hunting is a field that usually requires one to run his or her own business.

 - Fugitive recovery may require significant personal risk-taking.

 - Training is required to understand the fundamentals of investigation, tracking, and use of force may be required.

-- It often requires one to be compliant with rules and regulations (depending on the state).
+- Bail enforcement often requires one to be compliant with rules and regulations (depending on the state).

-- It requires great personal judgment and an ability to “wear many hats,” depending on the phase of the pursuit.
+- Bounty hunting requires great personal judgment and an ability to “wear many hats,” depending on the phase of the pursuit.

 Five Reasons to Pursue a Career in Bounty Hunting

-If you are considering a career in bounty hunting but are not sure if it’s the right career, continue reading below to review five reasons you might want to pursue a career in this field:
+If you are considering a career in bail enforcement but are not sure if it’s the right career for you, continue reading below for five reasons to pursue a career in this field:

-1. You are comfortable with risk-taking behavior although it is done in a calculated and planned manner.
+1. You are comfortable with risk-taking behavior done in a calculated and planned manner.